cscart/docs/en/cscart_addons/addons/points_and_cash/index.rst

         If your CS-Cart or Multivendor store runs on version lower than 4.3.1, you'll need to insert a hook to make the add-on perform correctly.
 For more details, refer to `Adding a hook`_.

-    Here are available settings of the Points and Cash add-on.
+    Here are available settings of the Points and Bonuses add-on.

     .. fancybox:: img/Points_and_cash_Selection_010.png
-        :alt: settings of the Points and Cash add-on
+        :alt: settings of the Points and Bonuses add-on

     * **Enable cart points**—Enable using reward points for cart with applied promotions.